Desmopressin

 Disease/Condition Glossary

 Diabetes insipidus: It is a condition in which the body fails to control fluid balance, resulting in excessive urination.
-It is caused by two conditions: A) Central diabetes insipidus is a condition when your pituitary gland cannot produce enough vasopressin (an antidiuretic hormone that maintains fluid balance).
-B) Nephrogenic diabetes insipidus: Though you make enough vasopressin, your kidneys may not respond to vasopressin, which regulates fluid balance.
+It is caused by two conditions: Central diabetes insipidus is a condition in which your pituitary gland cannot produce enough vasopressin (an antidiuretic hormone that maintains fluid balance).
+Nephrogenic diabetes insipidus is a condition in which you make enough vasopressin, but your kidneys may not respond to it, which regulates fluid balance.

 Hypophysectomy: It is the surgical removal of the hypophysis (pituitary gland) to treat cancerous or benign tumours.